vinodh1988/route-app-techwave/README.md

 The Angular CLI performs this step automatically.
 The CLI also sets up a Routes array for your routes and configures the imports and exports arrays for @NgModule()

+2. Define your routes in your Routes array.

+Each route in this array is a JavaScript object that contains two properties.
+The first property, path, defines the URL path for the route.
+The second property, component, defines the component Angular should use for the corresponding path.
 ```

 import { NgModule } from '@angular/core';